Thamyris: Early years

+Thamyris is said to have been enamored of Hyacinth (who however spurned him for the god Apollo), and thus to have been the first man to have loved another male.

 Contest with Muses

-Thamyris boasted at the ford of the river Alpheus while returning from Oechalia that he could surpass the Muses in singing, the daughters of Zeus.
-But they were angry and stilled his singing forever, maiming him and robbing him of his divine power of song, and he could not play the lyre anymore.
-The outline of this story is told in the Iliad.
-According to Apollodorus, the Muses punished him by gouging out his eyes.
+While returning from Oechalia, Thamyris paused at the ford of the river Alpheus and boasted that he could surpass the Muses – the daughters of Zeus – in singing.
+But they were angry and stilled his singing forever, robbing him of the divine powers of song and playing the lyre anymore.
+The story is mentioned briefly in the Iliad.
+According to Apollodorus in the Library, the Muses instead punished him by gouging out his eyes.

-This allusion is taken up in Euripides' Rhesus, in the Library attributed to Apollodorus, and in the scholia on the Iliad.
-These later sources add the details that Thamyris had claimed as his prize, if he should win the contest, the privilege of having sex with all the Muses (according to one version) or of marrying one of them; and that after his death he was further punished in Hades.
-The story legendarily demonstrates that poetic inspiration, a gift of the gods, can be taken away by the gods.
+This allusion is taken up in Euripides' Rhesus, and in the scholia on the Iliad.
+These later sources add the details that Thamyris had demanded as his prize for winning the contest either the privilege of having sex with all the Muses or of marrying one of them; and that after his death he was further punished in Hades.
+Ancient scholia emphasized that the episode was meant to illustrate that poetic inspiration was a gift of the gods, and could be taken away by them.